Skip to content

 “Currents,” Institute of Contemporary Art, Boston, MA

-“Sources of Light,” Henry Art Gallery, Seattle, WA
+“Sources of Light,” Henry Art Gallery, University of Washington, Seattle, WA

 “A Celebration of American Women Artists, Part II: The Recent Generation,” Sidney Janis Gallery, New York, NY